bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 This should remedy the issue.
 If you like, you could run this in all of your clients:

 	{class="rcmd"} brl ln -f -s /proc/mounts /etc/mtab

+### {id="root-path"} Root sometimes loses PATH items

+There are two common ways to switch from a normal user to root, both of which can potentially change your $PATH away from what is desired.
+To see the proper path for the root user, login directly to a tty and run `echo $PATH`.

+If you use sudo, consider adding a "secure_path" which includes the entire root PATH, such as:

+	Defaults secure_path="/bedrock/bin:/bedrock/sbin:/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin:/bedrock/brpath/bin:/bedrock/brpath/sbin"

+If you use su *without the -l flag*, consider changing the relevant lines in `/etc/login.defs` to the following:

+	ENV_SUPATH PATH=/bedrock/bin:/bedrock/sbin:/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin:/bedrock/brpath/bin:/bedrock/brpath/sbin
+	ENV_PATH PATH=/bedrock/bin:/usr/local/bin:/usr/bin:/bin:/bedrock/brpath/bin

 ## {id="client-specific"} Client specific issues